goyalpramod/goyalpramod.github.io/_blogs/supe_fast_inference.markdown

 image: assets/blog_assets/demystifying_diffusion_models/temp_meme_img.webp
 ---

+[Start with a GEMM, solve it using for loops and make it as efficient as possible]

 A few month's ago, I saw this [tweet](https://x.com/danielhanchen/status/1891194528931209644) by Daniel Han and it absolutely blew my mind.
 Not because of how much they were willing to offer, but because I couldn't solve any of the problems.
 That is when I decided, I will spend days and nights till 1 day I can confidently say I can solve each of those problems, and with ease.
 This Blog was originally me trying to solve them.
 But it evolved into more of a general guide into how to make your ML models more efficient.
 So we will role with that.